Esportzvio/Frietor-governance-and-tokenomics/governance/README.md

 ### Community Treasury Board

-A proposed Community Treasury Board oversees funds for projects and public goods, ensuring the ecosystem's continued growth.
-The community is invited to participate in nominating board members for collective governance.
+The proposed Community Treasury Board mirrors Polygon's success in governing funds for projects and public goods, fostering continued ecosystem growth.

 ### Transparency

-Regular board transparency reports and an open-sourced dashboard are proposed to enhance communication and accountability between the Community Treasury Board and the community.
+Regular board transparency reports and an open-sourced dashboard enhance communication and accountability, echoing the transparency practices of Polygon's governance.

 ### Community Participation

-The proposal aims to gradually increase the community's responsibility and authority in the decision-making process.
-Initially, a council oversees fund distribution, evolving toward community-led allocation facilitated by innovative governance models.
+The gradual increase in community responsibility and authority aligns with Polygon's philosophy, aiming for a future where the community leads allocation and decision-making processes.

 ### Explicit Community Governance

-Balancing the opinions of different stakeholders requires exploring novel voting mechanisms, such as quadratic voting and reputation-based voting.
+Innovative voting mechanisms like quadratic voting and reputation-based voting, inspired by Polygon, are explored to balance stakeholder opinions effectively.

 ### Project Selection

-The board reviews and selects projects initially, with plans for evolving to enable more direct community involvement.
-Community feedback guides parameters for evaluating public goods and ecosystem projects.
+The board's initial role in reviewing and selecting projects aligns with Polygon's approach, with plans for increased direct community involvement as the governance model evolves.

 ### Tokenomics

-As outlined in the Tokenomics Whitepaper, the Community Treasury is funded by a predetermined emission of FRT.
-The emission rate proposed is 1% per year, or ≈100 million FRT in absolute terms, and cannot be changed for 10 years.
+The emission-based funding for the Community Treasury, with a predetermined rate and a commitment period, draws inspiration from Polygon's successful tokenomics strategy.

 ---

 ## **FIP Protocol**

-A framework enabling formal participation in the funding process, similar to how the FIP framework serves protocol governance.
-Frietor Funding Proposals (FFPs) would be publicly available, accessible, and submittable by anyone, giving the community a means of communication with the community board.
+The proposed Frietor Funding Proposals (FFPs) protocol, allowing formal community participation in the funding process, draws inspiration from Polygon's proven framework, fostering communication and collaboration.

 ---

-This comprehensive governance and tokenomics proposal aim to foster transparency, community engagement, and sustainable growth within the Frietor ecosystem.
-We invite the Frietor community to review and contribute to this evolving framework.
+This comprehensive governance and tokenomics proposal aim to build upon the successful principles of Polygon's governance model, tailored for the Frietor ecosystem.
+We invite the Frietor community to review, contribute, and shape the evolution of this framework.

+---

+_Note: The Frietor governance model is based on the current governance model of Polygon, and due credit is given to Polygon for their innovative approach to decentralized governance ([Polygon Governance Pillars](https://polygon.technology/governance-pillars))._